basetenlabs/truss-examples/model_library/whisperx-truss/README.md

         {
             "end": 10.742,
             "start": 0.765,
-            "text": "Four score and seven years ago, our fathers brought forth upon this continent, a new nation conceived in liberty and dedicated to the proposition that all men are created equal."
+            "text": "Four score and seven years ago, our fathers brought forth upon this continent, a new nation conceived in liberty and dedicated to the proposition that all men are created equal.", "speaker": "SPEAKER_00"
         }
     ]
 }